-Autumn is my favorite time of year.
-Anyone else??
+Autumn is the best time of year.
+Who else is with me??
 Do sweaters, apple cider and crisp leaves make your heart sing too?
 It may be the end of summer, but I see autumn as a time for beginnings and making new habits.
 I keep my home in tune with this autumn cleaning checklist.

 There are some undeniable less favorable traits of autumn.
 Sunlight lessens by the day, temperatures drop, and we spend more and more time indoors.
 This change gives a lot of people the winter blues, but I see this as an opportunity to enhance our indoor environment.